andrew-johnson-4/PunCalculus/README.md

 Intermediate rules are subject to coloring precedence.
 All rules that do assign a concrete type are termed "terminal."

+Traditionally strong normalization is proved by showing that all rules assign a concrete type, thereby limiting inference to a linear number of steps.
+Intermediate rules don't assign a concrete type, so strong normalization should be guaranteed either by demonstrating forward progress or adding some sort of arbitrary limit.

 Types are either singular or plural, never both.
 If you want to turn A + B into a singular type, then you could write it as AB.